pyne/pyne/docs/theorymanual/spatial_solvers.rst

 Sct-Step
 *****************************

 One of the problems with most spatial solvers is the inconsistent and sharp boundary conditions.
-A new method called SCT-STEP was developed to try to fix this, by using a “Step approximation in all cells that are intersected by lines and planes of non-smoothness.” [[Schunert]_,p.4] The SCT-STEP method is an implementation of Duo’s SCT Step algorithm in three dimensional cartesian geometry.
+A new method called SCT-STEP was developed by Schunert and Azmy to try to rectify this, by using a "step approximation in all cells that are intersected by lines and planes of non-smoothness" ([Schunert]_, p.4).

-“It is important to point out that this extension is highly non-trivial because of the tremendous increase in complexity of the tracking and cell-splitting algorithms involved.
-The new method is labeled SCT-Step method." ([Schunert]_,p.4)
+The SCT-STEP method is an implementation of Duo’s SCT Step algorithm in three- dimensional cartesian geometry.

-Background on Duo’s two dimensional SCT algorithm:
-"In two-dimensional geometry Duo[17] suggested tracking of the singular characteristic line through the mesh and applying a sub-cell approach in intersected cells to keep segments in these cells isolated from each other.
-For the solution of the subcell equations, Duo used the Step Characteristic method applied to each of the segments separately.
-For further details of the Duo’s SCT algorithm, references [17] and [1] may be consulted.
-The results found in these two references were that the SCT algorithm (1) restored convergence in the infinity norm for C 0 type problems and (2) improved accuracy and observed rate of convergence for C 0 and C 1 test problems.
-Encouraged by the success of Duo’s SCT algorithm we decided to implement a similar algorithm for three-dimensional Cartesian geometry." ([Schunert]_, p.105)
+For context, here is background on Duo’s two dimensional SCT algorithm: In two-dimensional geometry Duo suggested tracking the singular characteristic line through the mesh and applying a sub-cell approach in intersected cells to keep segments in these cells isolated from each other.
+For the solution of the subcell equations, Duo used the Step Characteristic method applied to each of the segments separately ([Schunert]_, p.105).

 .. _advantages: